San Diego Family Law Attorney

 Areas of Family Law

-Some of these scenarios - for example, divorce and child custody - are more complicated than others; but each has its own legalities and you should have a lawyer with specific experience in order to achieve the best outcome.
+Some scenarios can become very complicated, such as resolving a divorce and determining child custody.
+But every situation has its own legalities, and you should have a lawyer with the right experience by your side to achieve the best outcome.

 Frequently Asked Questions